eyop/IBM-AI-Engineering-Professional-Certificates/Machine Learning with Python/Week_6_Final Exam/Readme.md

 For your project, you will use a rainfall dataset from Australian Government's Bureau of Meteorology , clean the data, and apply different classification algorithm on the data.
 Alternatively, you can download your data from here.

-You are expected to use the following algorithms to build your models:
+You are expected to use the following algorithms to build your models:-

 1. Linear Regression
 2. KNN
 3. Decision Trees
 4. Logistic Regression
 5. SVM

 The results are reported as the accuracy of each classifier, using the following metrics, when these are applicable: